Jiraphapa/template/README.rst

 # Module name
 cc = CC('calc_vel_profile_numba')

-It is required to specify the function signatures explicitly (it's posiible to have several different signatures under different names)
+It is required to specify the function signatures explicitly, each exported function can have only one signature.

 calc_splines_numba
 ------------